IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 PROVISIONS

-1 Decrease in rehabilitation provision capitalised in 2022 relates to a reassessment of the provision based on discount rates and cost estimates.
+1 Decrease in rehabilitation provision capitalised in 2023 relates primarily to an increase in discount rates.

 * Increase relates mainly to a reassessment of cost estimates and volumes used in the environmental provisions.